Objective-C in the Cloud

 Can I run Core Data in the cloud?

-Yes - although the storage service won't be initially available as part of the private beta.
+Yes - although the storage service won't be initially available as part of the beta.

 Do I have to upload the source code of my cloud app?

-You can upload the source code (including your Xcode project).
+Yes.
+You have to upload the source code (including your Xcode project).
 If you do so we will build it automatically and execute your unit tests - and if everything checks out, your app will be deployed.
-You also have the option to simply upload your app without the source code.
+If this concerns you contact us: team@objective-cloud.com

 Do you have a review process like Apple?